-Indicator Report Pag 1.
-Organ izational profile 102-1 Name of the organization a.
+Indicator Report Page 1.
+Organizational profile 102-1 Name of the organization a.
 Name of the organization.
 2 102-2 Activities, brands, products, and services a.
 A description of the organization's activities. b.
-Primary brands, products, and services, including an explanation of any products or services that are banned in certain markets.
-10-12 102-3 Location of headquarters a.
+Primary brands, products, and services, including an explanation brands in certain markets. b.
+Services b.
+Primary brands, products, and services, including an explanation of any products or services that are 10-12 102-3 Location of headquarters a.
 Location of the organization's headquarters.
-2 102-4 Location of operations Number of countries where the organization operates, and the names of countries where it has significant operations and/or that are relevant to the topics covered in the report.
+2 102-4 Location of operations a.
+Number of countries where the organization operates, and the names of countries where it has significant operations and/or that are relevant to the topics covered in the report.
 2, 21 102-5 Ownership and legal form a.
 Nature of ownership and legal form.
 2 102-6 Markets served a.
 Markets served, including: i. geographic locations where products and services are offered; ii. sectors served; iii. types of customers and beneficiaries.
 2, 10-12 102-7 Scale of the organization a.
-Scale of the organization, including: i. total number of employees; ii. total number of operations; iii. notal number of operations; iii. notal acpitalization (for private sector organizations) or net revenues (for public sector organizations); iv. total capitalization (for private sector organizations) broken down in terms of debt and equity; v. quantity of products or services provided.
-2, 21 102-8 Information on employees and other workers a.
+Scale of the organization, including: i. total number of employees; ii. total number of norganizations: 102-8 Information on employees and other workers a.
 Total number of employees by employment contract (permanent and temporary), by gender. b.
 Total number of employees by employment contract (permanent and temporary), by region. c.
 Total number of employees by employment type (full-time and part-time), by gender. d.
 Whether a significant portion of the organization's activities are performed by workers who are not employees.
 If applicable, a description of the nature and scale of work performed by workers who are not employees. e.
 Any significant variations in the numbers reported in Disclosures 102-8-a, 102-8-b, and 102-8-c (such as seasonal variations in the tourism or agricultural industries). f.
 An explanation of how the data have been compiled, including any assumptions made.
 29 102-9 Supply chain A description of the organization's supply chain, including its main elements as they relate to the organization's activities, primary brands, products, and services.
-23 102-10 Significant changes to the organization and its supply chain a.
+23 102-10 a.
 Significant changes to the organization's size, structure, ownership, or supply chain, including: i.
-Changes in the location of, or changes in, operations, including facility openings, closings, and expansions; ii.
+Changes in the location of, or changes in, operations, including facility openings, closings, and expansions; organization and its supply chain chain ii.
 Changes in the share capital structure and other capital formation, maintenance, and alteration operations (for private sector organizations); iii.
 Changes in the location of suppliers, the structure of the supply chain, or relationships with suppliers, including selection and termination.
 No change 102-11 Precautionary Principle or approach a.
 Whether and how the organization applies the Precautionary Principle or approach.
-27 102-12 External initiatives A list of externally-developed economic, environmental and social charters, principles, or other initiatives to which the organization subscribes, or which it endorses.
-8 102-13 Membership of associations A list of the main memberships of industry or other associations, and national or international advocacy organizations.
+27 102-12 External initiatives a.
+A list of externally-developed economic, environmental and social charters, principles, or other initiatives to which the organization subscribes, or which it endorses.
+8 102-13 Membership of associations a.
+A list of the main memberships of industry or other associations, and national or international advocacy organizations.
 18